What is kitting? Meaning, Benefits & How We Got Started

 Kitting helps to reduce costs for packaging materials.
 Normally, items pack individually into standard-sized containers.
 When it’s time for packing, and shipping, they combine into a larger container or ship in their own larger-sized container.
 This requires more packaging materials than if a larger number of kits build into their own SKU.

-Kitting reduces the dimensions of the package.
-It also reduces the costs of the packaging filler and packing tape materials.
+So, because kitting reduces the dimensions of the package, it also reduces the costs of the packaging filler and packing tape materials.
 These costs can add up as your order demand scales up.
 It’s also true that a kitted package may be safer to ship than standard pick, pack, and ship.
 This is true when the kit packaging is a custom design for the items going into the bundle.

 Reduced Storage Costs